y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

     - Although the time quantum should be large compared with the context-switch time, it should not be too large. too large だと FCFS と同じになってしまう。
     - A rule of thumb is that 80 percent of the CPU bursts should be shorter than the time quantum.
 - Multilevel Queue Scheduling
-  - A multilevel queue scheduling algorithm partitions the ready queue into several seperate queues.
+  - A multilevel queue scheduling algorithm partitions the ready queue into several separate queues.
 The processes are permanently assigned to one queue, generally based on some property of the process, such as memory size, process priority, or process type.
   - Let's look at an example of a multilevel queue scheduling algorithm with five queues, listed below in order of priority:
     - System processes
     - Interactive processes